WAPOR 76th Annual Conference

 This is a student-only award for best multinational/multicultural/multi-lingual (aka 3M survey research) paper.
 The award is open both to current students (graduate or undergraduate) and to recent graduates.
 All authors must be students or recent graduates.
 The winning paper will appear on the program of the annual conference.
 The prize is $750 plus a travel stipend.
 Submissions are no longer being accepted for this award.

 - Helen Dinerman Award: Given since 1981, this award honors particularly significant contributions to survey research methodology.
 The award, presented annually to an individual or individuals, is in memory of Helen Dinerman’s scientific achievements over three decades of public opinion research.
-Recent recipients of the award include Takashi Inoguchi, Mitchell Seligson, Juan Díez Nicolás, and Michael Traugott.
+Recent recipients of the award include Takashi Inoguchi, Mitchell Seligson, Juan Díez Nicolás, Michael Traugott, and Christian Haerpfer.

 - Robert M. Worcester Prize: Given for the previous year’s outstanding paper contributed to the International Journal of Public Opinion Research.
 An award committee appointed by the WAPOR council, with input from the IJPOR editorial board, selects the winning article.
 The award is given at the award ceremony at the WAPOR annual conference.
 This prize was endowed by Sir Robert Worcester.
 Sir Robert was president of WAPOR from 1983-1984.